shopgoodwillsniper/shopgoodwill-auction-sniper/README.md

 When using the **ShopGoodwill Sniper**:

 1. **Research thoroughly**: Check completed auction prices for similar items
-2. **Set true maximums**: Don't lowball - the sniper only bids what's necessary
+2. **Set true maximums**: Enter the highest amount you're willing to pay
 3. **Factor in shipping**: Remember to account for delivery costs
-4. **Be realistic**: Popular items will have competition even with sniping
+4. **Be realistic**: Popular items will still attract competition

 ### Optimal Snipe Timing

-Our **bid sniper for ShopGoodwill** defaults to 3-5 seconds before auction close.
-This is ideal for most situations, but you can adjust based on:
+Our **bid sniper for ShopGoodwill** defaults to 3-5 seconds before auction close for ideal bid placement.

-- **Your internet speed**: Slower connections may need 7-10 seconds
-- **Item popularity**: High-demand items benefit from closer timing (2-3 seconds)
-- **Time of day**: Heavy traffic periods may require slightly earlier snipes

 ### Managing Multiple Snipes